Lantapan: Climate

-Lantapan is politically subdivided into 14 barangays and 68 sitios.

 Demographics

 In the 2020 census, the population of Lantapan was 65,974 people, with a density of sigfig 65,974/328.35.

 Originally, the Talaandig were the main inhabitants of Lantapan.
 Then, migrants from the Visayas and northern Luzon started to settle in the area, even during the Spanish colonial period.
 More inflow took place after the Second World War.
 This stream of settlers eventually led to the varied mix of ethnic groups in Lantapan.
 Visayan is the predominant language, followed by Binukid.
 2010 Census showed Lantapan's population have reached 55,934 with the Poblacion as the most populated barangay.
 Its population growth rate between 1980 and 1990 of 4.18% was well above the national rate of 2.3 percent.

-The Tala’andig (one of the 7 tribes of Bukidnon) Ancestral Territory is native to Barangay Songco, where the tribal ways and customary law is tried to be revived and preserved.
-A school for living tradition was built as an avenue for elders to teach the young the traditional Tala’andig way of life, including its history, rituals, music, arts, embroidery, dance, and literature.
-Other activities involved earth paintings (painting utilizing soil as a medium), singing and dancing to traditional music, and making musical instruments and indigenous accessories among others.
+The Talaandig (one of the 7 Indigenous peoples of Bukidnon) ancestral territory includes Barangay Songco, where there are attempts to preserve Indigenous ways and customary law.
+A school for living tradition was built to teach the young the traditional Talaandig way of life, including its history, rituals, music, arts, embroidery, dance, and literature.
+Other activities involved earth paintings (painting utilizing soil as a medium), singing and dancing to traditional music, and making musical instruments and Indigenous accessories among others.